thomykay/dhbw-projectmanagement1/lesson 201 - orientation/slides/lession-201-slides.md

    1. the product idea/proposal/vision, ideally as Canvas (use draw.io)
    2. team members (and roles known so far)
 2. Setup Github teams and repositories -> Admins (naming scheme helps)
+3. In your team wikis: Shape a team agreement canvas or custom)

 > We use this also as a communication back to "Web Engineering"